Walking in the Shadow: A New Perspective on Descent Directions for Constrained Minimization: Introduction

-A natural question at this point is why are these different descent directions useful and which of these are necessary for linear convergence.
-If one had oracle access to the ``best'' local direction of descent for constrained minimization, what would it be and is it enough to \hme{obtain} linear convergence (as in unconstrained optimization)?
-Moreover, can we avoid rates of convergence that are dependent on the geometry of the polytope?
-We partially answer these questions below.
+\paragraph{Key Open Question:} A natural question at this point is why are these different descent directions useful and which of these are necessary for linear convergence.
+If one had oracle access to the ``best'' local direction of descent for constrained minimization, what would it be and is it enough to {obtain} linear convergence like in unconstrained optimization?
+Additionally, can we circumvent convergence rates contingent upon the polytope's geometry, \sge{e.g., using affine-variant constants like pyramidal width?} We partially answer these questions below.